One habit fails alone.

 Chapter IVHow do I build a habit stack from scratch?

 Build a stack from scratch in three moves.
-First, pick three non-negotiable daily habits.
+First, pick three non-negotiable daily discipline habits.
 Not ten.
 Three is the sustainable ceiling for the first 90 days.
 Small enough to do on the worst day, meaningful enough that each moves the life forward.
-This keeps the compound effect discipline clean and the cadence real.
+This keeps the stack clean and the cadence real.

 Second, attach each new habit to an existing trigger.
 "After I brush my teeth, I will do ten pushups."
 "After I pour my coffee, I will write for ten minutes."
 The trigger is the hack.
 The existing habit reminds you, which is why adherence jumps.